iifl-logo

 Internal control systems are established to ensure that the financial and other records are reliable for preparing financial statements.

->Internal Audit System is engaged in evaluation of internal control systems.
+Internal Audit System is engaged in evaluation of internal control systems.
 Internal audit findings and recommendations are reviewed by the Management and Audit Committee of the Board of Directors.

 HUMAN RESOURCES

-As on 31st March, 2024, the employees strength (on permanent roll) of the Company was 12.
+As on 31st March, 2025, the employees strength (on permanent roll) of the Company was 14.

 FINANCIAL STATEMENT ANALYSIS

-In accordance with SEBI (Listing Obligation and Disclosure Requirements) (Amendment) Regulations, 2015, the Company is required to give details of significant changes (change of 25% or more as compared to the immediately previous financial year) in key sector-specific financial ratios.
+In accordance with SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2015, the Company is required to give details of significant changes (change of 25% or more as compared to the immediately previous financial year) in key sector-specific financial ratios.

 The Company has identified the following ratios as key financial ratios: